speechki-book/speechki-open-api/flows/auto.md

 #### None -> conversion

-It is first transition.
-You created order via API and our system started work on a text.
+You created order via API and our system started working on the uploaded text.

-Actions which will be started after transition:
+Actions that will be initiated after transition:

 - Webhook notification
-- Conversion process
+- Conversion process (text formatting)

-How makes transition - automatically after order creation
+The transition will be initiated automatically by Speechki

 ---